SixArmDonkey/magicgraph/README.md

 Property configuration files are a way to define properties and property-specific behavior, and must implement the [IPropertyConfig](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-property-IPropertyConfig.html) interface.
 The configuration objects are similar to PHP traits, where we define partial objects.
-These objects can be assigned to IModel instances to alter the property set and behavior of that model.
+These objects can be assigned to IModel instances and define the property set (properties used within) and behavior of the associated model.

 In the following example, we will create a sample property set with two properties: "id" and "name".